nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 <Terminal target="vault.container.shipyard.run" shell="/bin/sh" workdir="/" user="root" />

-You should see some output which looks similar to the following
+You will see an output which looks similar to the following.
+Note that the first 6 digits of the returne cyphertext are the same as the original data.

 ```
 Key              Value